|

 19, 1989/TM Century 21 "Miami's WAXY" Package (Dallas)

-- This was a syndicated package.
+- This was a syndicated package (Solid Gold Rock & Roll,

-1994/Thompson Creative-Oldies Combo (Dallas) - This demo,
+1994/Thompson Creative-Oldies Combo (Dallas) - This demo

-actually made it to the air.
-Larry and Susan Thompson also syndicated
+Dan Ingram.
+Few of these cuts actually made it to the air.
+Larry

-this package as "The Edge" for contemporary hit
+Edge" for contemporary hit radio stations.

-2000/JAM Creative Productions, Inc.-Do It Again (Dallas)
+Inc.-Do It Again (Dallas) - For

-- For years, JAM has been a leading producer of syndicated and custom
+years, JAM has been a leading producer of syndicated and custom

-the current package.
-In August, 2000 the package was resung to reflect
+August, 2000 the package was resung to reflect the lyrics "102.9."

-30, 2008/JAM Creative Productions, Inc.-Home of the Hits (Dallas)
+April 30, 2008/JAM Creative Productions, Inc.-Home of the Hits (Dallas)

 - After a long period without jingles, DRC FM began airing